count-null/blog/_posts/2021-04-25-the-security-optimization-of-proof-of-work.md

 The security budget is what is paid to miners who act in good faith.
 Namely, the block reward plus transaction fees.

-In theory, it is more appealing to attack coins with a higher market caps per unit of cost that an attacker might spend.
+In theory, it is more appealing to attack coins with higher market caps per unit of cost that an attacker might spend.
 By dividing the reward paid to good faith miners by the market cap, we capture this relationship and arrive at a figure which represents the ongoing cost to attack the network.

 This security calculation could explain why shitcoins don't get 51% attacked very often despite their meager hashrates.

-It also introduces another sly roundabout way that bitcoin protects itself from exestantial threats.
-Bitcoin's valuation serves as a deterrant to attack, only increasing to levels it can sustain with the current levels of security.
+It also introduces another sly roundabout way that bitcoin protects itself from existential threats.
+Bitcoin's valuation serves as a deterrent to attack, only increasing to levels it can sustain with the current levels of security.

 This cost trends down for two reasons.

-1. Market Cap Rises - due to number go up technology
+1. **Market cap rises** - due to number go up technology

-2. The block reward decreases predictablly with the halvings baked in to Bitcoin's supply schedule.
+2. **The block reward decreases** - predictably with the halvings baked in to Bitcoin's supply schedule.

 ![Bitcoin's Predictable Supply Schedule](/assets/img/bitcoin-inflation-chart.png)